 Komodo attracts visitors for two main reasons.
 First (and most famously), you have the Komodo dragons.
 Arguably the most well-known of all Indonesian animals, the Komodo Dragon is the world’s largest lizard.
 Offering a glimpse into millennia gone by, it is easy to imagine these guys alongside the dinosaurs!
 (Even if that isn’t totally factually correct…)

-Aside from the resident dragons, Komodo is surrounded by some of the best dive spots on the whole planet and attracts enthusiasts from the world over.
+Aside from the resident dragons, Komodo is surrounded by some of the best dive spots in Indonesia and attracts enthusiasts from the world over.

 12. Raja Ampat